MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 The United States government publication [NISTIR 8397: Guidelines on Minimum Standards for Developer Verification of Software](https://nvlpubs.nist.gov/nistpubs/ir/2021/NIST.IR.8397.pdf) contains excellent guidance on how to build reliable and secure software in any programming language.

 This document follows the same structure as NISTIR 8397.
+Each section:
-Each section summarizes how to use Microsoft developer products for C++ and other languages to meet that section's security needs, and provides guidance to get the most value in each area.
+- summarizes how to use Microsoft developer products for C++ and other languages to meet that section's security needs, and
+- provides guidance to get the most value in each area.

 ## 2.1 Threat modeling